jsknight1969/SDL_Pi_SkyWeather/README.md

 nohup sudo python SkyWeather.py & <BR>

 --------------------<BR>
- Run skyweather.py as a service
+ # Run skyweather.py as a service
  Thanks to user WBP on forum.switchdoc.com for these instructions
 -------------------<BR>
  I've always used a script in /etc/init.d for things that need to be run at boot, rather than making changes to /etc/rc.boot.
 There are some advantages to doing it this way.
-For example, you can enter this command to start SkyWeather: sudo /etc/init.d/skyweather start and this command to stop it: sudo /etc/init.d/skyweather stop
+For example, you can enter this command to start SkyWeather:

+    sudo /etc/init.d/skyweather start

+and this command to stop it:

+    sudo /etc/init.d/skyweather stop

 In my startup script I also gave the output file a name with the date in it.
 This way there is a new file each time SkyWeather is started, and you can easily purge the older ones.
 You *really* do NOT want to let nohup.out get so big it fills up the file system - it can be a real pain dealing with a Linux system where the file system is completely full.

 Here's how to do this:

 1) It's easier to do this if you modify SkyWeather.py so it can be run without typing "python".
 Insert this as the first line:

     #!/usr/bin/python

 Then make it executable:

     sudo chmod +x SkyWeather.py

 2) Now create a new script in /etc/init.d

     sudo nano /etc/init.d/skyweather

-#! /bin/sh
-# /etc/init.d/skyweather
+    #!/bin/sh
+    #/etc/init.d/skyweather

-### BEGIN INIT INFO
+    ###BEGIN INIT INFO
-# Provides: SkyWeather
+    #Provides: SkyWeather
-# Required-Start: $local_fs $remote_fs $syslog $time
+    #Required-Start: $local_fs $remote_fs $syslog $time
-# Required-Stop: $local_fs $remote_fs $syslog
+    #Required-Stop: $local_fs $remote_fs $syslog
-# Default-Start: 2 3 4 5
+    #Default-Start: 2 3 4 5
-# Default-Stop: 0 1 6
+    #Default-Stop: 0 1 6
-# Short-Description: start SkyWeather from boot
+    #Short-Description: start SkyWeather from boot
-# Description: A simple script which will start a program from boot and stop upon shut-down
+    #Description: A simple script which will start a program from boot and stop upon shut-down
-### END INIT INFO
+    ###END INIT INFO

-# Put any commands you always want to run here.
+    #Put any commands you always want to run here.

     TIME=`date +"%y%m%d.%H%M"` # get a date/timestamp
     DATE=`date +"%y%m%d"` # get a datestamp
     echo $TIME
-case "$1" in
+    case `"$1"` in
         start)
             echo "Starting SkyWeather"
-# run the program you want to start
+            #run the program you want to start
             cd /home/pi/SDL_Pi_SkyWeather
             pigpiod
             ./SkyWeather.py >> skyweather.$DATE.log &
             chgrp pi skyweather.$DATE.log
         ;;
         stop)
             echo "Stopping SkyWeather"
-# end the program you want to stop
+            #end the program you want to stop
             killall "SkyWeather.py"
         ;;
     *)
     echo "Usage: /etc/init.d/skyweather {start|stop}"
     exit 1
     ;;
     esac

-3) Make the script executable: sudo chmod +x /etc/init.d/skyweather
+3) Make the script executable:

+    sudo chmod +x /etc/init.d/skyweather

-4) Tell the init system about it: sudo update-rc.d skyweather defaults
+4) Tell the init system about it:

+    sudo update-rc.d skyweather defaults

 That's it!
 Don't forget to remove the changes from /etc/rc.boot.